erashish41/react-vite-practice/01_react_vite/src/source.md

     (e.g., object.array.map()).
 - If your state is null, you must wait until it contains an array (after data is fetched) before using .map().

+24.useRef
+- The useRef Hook allows you to persist values between renders.
+- It can be used to store a mutable value that does not cause a re-render when updated.
+- It can be used to access a DOM element directly.
+- useRef() only returns one item.
+It returns an Object called current.
+- When we initialize useRef we set the initial value: useRef(0).

+- ForwardRef:
+- forwardRef is needed to expose a DOM node in a component to its parent component.
+- React forwardRef allows parent components to move down (or “forward”) refs to their children.
+- It gives a child component a reference to DOM entity created by its parent component in React.